 They called it Viking.
 Clean name.
 No frills.

 The ship was 78 feet long, 17 feet wide, and powered by a square sail and 16 pairs of oars.
 It had no cabin, so the crew was exposed to rain, wind, and the occasional seagull with boundary issues.
+The hull was made from oak planks, overlapped and riveted together in the classic clinker-built style.
+The mast was a single piece of pine, about 35 feet tall.
 It was beautiful, but also wildly impractical for modern ocean travel.
 Which was the point.

 Atlantic Crossing: 28 Days of “We Might Die”